 Here are some key points about cellulitis.
 More detail and supporting information is in the main article.

-- Cellulitis can occur when bacteria enters the deep layers of skin through a wound or sore
+- Cellulitis occurs when bacteria enter the deep layers of skin through a wound or sore.

 Causes of cellulitis

 Cellulitis is an infection of the deeper layers of the skin.

 Bacteria from the Streptococci and staphylococci groups are commonly found on the surface of the skin and cause no harm, however, if they enter the skin, they can cause infection.

 For the bacteria to access the deeper skin layers, they need a route in, which is usually through a break in the skin.
 A break in the skin can be caused by: